dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 |1|1|Sender needs ACKs but can be tolerated.|
 |2|2-31|Sender needs ACKs.*|

-*Since type 3 is a reliable communication method.
-Developers should implement the package loss & resending mechinism based on the SEQ and SESSION.
-When package loss found from the sender, the sender should send the CMD frame with the same SEQ and SESSION lost previously.
+*Since type 2 is reliable.
+Developers should implement the package loss & resending mechinism based on the current SEQ and SESSION fields.
+When package loss is found from the sender, the sender can send the CMD frame again with the same SEQ and SESSION lost previously to retrieve back the ACK.

 ---